 Employees of Potential Customers

-You have rights in relation to your personal data and can ask Computer Law Training Ltd for the following:
+You have rights in relation to your personal data and you can ask Computer Law Training Ltd to:

 - Provide a copy of your personal data